akosbalasko/yarle/README.md

 - Previously if unit tests were executed in timezone differs from Western Europe, they were failed.
 It's fixed now.
 - Bug reported in [Issue#39](https://github.com/akosbalasko/yarle/issues/39) fixed.

-Special thanks to @rodbv for the contribution!
+Special thanks to [Rodrigo Vieira](https://github.com/rodbv) for the contribution!

 ### Version 2.8.0